-The pandemic put student engagement in a new focus as educators worked tirelessly to keep students’ attention remotely.
-Many educators agree that they saw a lack of engagement in their students during this time.1 CTE educators reported that engaging learners was one of the biggest challenges they were facing in the 2020-2021 school year.2 And, educators expected engagement to become even more important over the next year.3
+The pandemic put student engagement in bigger focus, as educators worked tirelessly to keep students’ attention remotely.
+Many educators agree that they saw a lack of engagement in their students during this time.1 Career and technical education (CTE) educators reported that engaging learners was one of the biggest challenges they were facing in recent school years.2 And, educators expected engagement to become even more important over the next year.3

 Engagement holds a well-deserved place on priority lists.
 Research shows that when students are engaged, they’re more likely to be academically successful, have passing grades throughout high school, and graduate on time.4 In a health sciences curriculum, engagement seems even more paramount – because it impacts the learning effectiveness of skills that may one day save a life.